bbenson77/Cybersecurity-Journey/zeek-exercises/phishing/README.md

 # Zeek Exercise: Phishing Attempt (Task 3)

 **Objective:** Investigate a phishing attempt by analyzing captured network traffic for malicious sources, domains, and downloaded artifacts.
-The case was assigned to Me.
+The case was assigned to me.
 Inspect the PCAP and retrieve the artefacts to confirm this alert is a true positive.

 ---